Release-Candidate/FSharp_Template/README.md

     python_version = "3.9"
     ```

     That's just because I used 3.9 when generating that
 template, and Pipenv is picky with the version mentioned
 there.
 Just edit that to match your installed
 Python version.
 Install `pipenv` using the package
-manager pip:
+manager pip

     ```shell
     pip install pipenv
     ```
     Now you're ready to download and install the needed
-packages using pipenv:
+packages using pipenv

     ```shell
     pipenv install --dev
     ```

 ### Build Targets